Juippi/ghostsyn/doc/README.rst

 If stereo flag is set, left and right channels are detuned relative to each other with a fixed global constant, creating a nice wide stereo effect.

+Parameters
+''''''''''

+*gain*
+  Oscillator amplitude.
+Can be constant, but it's often also useful as a target for envelope output.
+*frequency modulation*
+  Target for modulating oscillator frequency.
+Oscillator frequency == base freq * (modulation + 1).
+*add (pitch)*
+  Oscillator pitch control, value to be added to osc value at each sample.
+  Can be 0 if oscillator is controlled by tracker, but if you need a constant frequency oscillator such as LFO, set pitch here.
+*osc 2 tuning*
+  Frequency of second saw wave compared to first.
+Value of 0 effectively disables the second saw.
+Use a value close to 1.0 for fatter sound, or you can also create intervals for building chords with a smaller number of oscillators.

 Filter
 ^^^^^^